Child To Adult, Can I Fast-Track?

 We aim to clear things up for you and make it as simple as possible, from what services you can use to restrictions on applications, as well as countersigning your passport photos and how to take the perfect photos.

-One of the most efficient ways of dealing with any passport application is applying online; you can also book your passport appointment online.
+One of the most efficient ways of dealing with any passport application is applying online; you can also fast-track your passport if you are an adult.
 This will speed up the whole process and if you are looking to use the Fast-Track services then we would always recommend using our online services.

 There are two types of Fast-Track services that are available to you if you are changing your passport from a child's to an adult's.
 Which one you decide to choose will depend on how quickly you need to renew your passport and whether or not you have your old passport in your possession.